 When no medical expertise is available you have to take care of yourself, the best way you know.
-When it comes to treating bad burns most people will aggravate the situation due to their lack of knowledge.
+If you need to treat burns, you like most people will aggravate the situation due to their lack of knowledge.
 There are many things that can cause burns, from heat sources to electrical wires and even UV radiations coming from the sun.
 Burn treatment shouldn’t be complicated and should be learned by everyone.

-Remove the clothes from the burned area and around the area and run cold water over the affected area to wash off causative substances, cool the skin down and ease the pain.
-Don’t use ice on burns as it will limit the blood flow to the area and it will slow down the natural healing process.
-It is also prohibited to use ingredients such as oil, grease or butter because they will keep the heat in and will amplify the pain.
+When you treat burns, don’t use ice on burns as it will limit the blood flow to the area.
+It will slow down the natural healing process.
+It is also prohibited to use ingredients such as oil, grease or butter when you treat burns because they will keep the heat in and will amplify the pain.

 Where is the burn located?
 If it’s on the face or neck, it could cause respiratory-tract damage and the swelling could block the airways.
 Look for medical help if the burn is not small.

-Establish the burn degree.
+Establish a burn degree.
 How deep it goes?
-If there are blisters the person has a second degree burn and if the skin is blanched or speckled white, that’s a sign for a third degree burn.
+If there are blisters the person has a second-degree burn and if the skin is blanched or speckled white, that’s a sign for a third-degree burn.

 How much skin was burned?
 If it’s 10 percent or more than the person could be in a life-threatening situation and it needs professional medical care.
 Even burns that cover more than 5 percent of the entire skin surface could pose a problem.
 You can estimate the skin surface damaged by the burn, by measuring with the patient’s hand, it counts for 1 percent.

-No matter how well prepared we are, sometimes we need professional medical care.
+4. No matter how prepared we are, sometimes we need professional medical care.